 Opening Backdoors into the Enterprise

-Remote port forwardings are commonly used by employees to open backdoors into the enterprise.
+Remote SSH port forwarding is commonly used by employees to open backdoors into the enterprise.
 For example, the employee may set get a free-tier server from Amazon AWS, and log in from the office to that server, specifying remote forwarding from a port on the server to some server or application on the internal enterprise network.
 Multiple remote forwards may be specified to open access to more than one application.

 The employee would also set